 Meta’s response was to bring in outside leadership — at enormous cost.

-In mid-2025, Meta finalized an investment of nearly $15 billion in Scale AI, acquiring a 49% stake.
-As part of the deal, Scale AI’s 27-year-old cofounder and CEO Alexandr Wang took a senior role at Meta, heading a newly created Superintelligence Lab that reports directly to Zuckerberg.
+In mid-2025, Meta finalized an investment of nearly $15 billion in Scale AI, acquiring a 49% non-voting stake that valued Scale at more than $29 billion.
+As part of the deal, Scale AI’s 28-year-old cofounder and CEO Alexandr Wang took a senior role at Meta, heading a newly created Superintelligence Lab that reports directly to Zuckerberg.

-The lab started with a handpicked team of about 50 elite AI researchers offered industry-leading compensation.
+The lab started with a handpicked team of about 50 elite AI researchers offered compensation packages of up to $300 million over four years — poaching top talent from OpenAI, Google DeepMind, and Anthropic.
 Its mandate: build the frontier models that would restore Meta’s credibility in AI.

 Wang replaced the previous leadership structure.
 Yann LeCun, who had served as Meta’s chief AI scientist for over a decade, departed to start his own venture, Advanced Machine Intelligence Labs.